schollz/schollz.github.io.old/content/post/odd-one-out.md

 - Do you have green eyes?
 - Do you have a healthy life style (no smoking, exercising 3 hours a week, body fat under 20%)?
+- Are you famous?

+You may notice that some questions are omitted which are also considered *"rare."* The rare questions I selected here pertain to the positive aspects of one's life, instead of the negative aspects.
+These positive aspects are basically aspects of your life that you would be more likely to share with someone else rather than just share with your doctor.
+Also, it is better to define yourself by your positive aspects than by your negative aspects.